 Fresh cilantro and vegan sour cream for serving

-Heat the oil in a large saucepan or Dutch oven.
-Add the onion, sprinkle over the kosher salt and cook on a medium/low heat until translucent, about 15 minutes.
+Heat the 3-4 tablespoons vegetable stock in a large saucepan or Dutch oven.
+Add the onion and cook on a medium/low heat until translucent, about 15 minutes.

 Sprinkle over the spices, fresh ginger, cumin, curry powder OR garam masala, coriander and turmeric.
 Stir well.